eigerco/pallet-move/doc/design.md

 * [Move examples and papers](https://github.com/MystenLabs/awesome-move)

 ## Substrate framework
-Substrate is a framework (SDK) which allows building custom blockchains.
-Its main goal is to provide an environment that allows to build blockchains with your own logic and features without the need to write everything from scratch.
+Substrate is a framework (SDK) which provides building tools for custom blockchains.
+Its main goal is to provide an environment that allows building blockchains with your own logic and features without the need to write everything from scratch.
 It's written in Rust and provides extensive documentation and usage samples.

 Substrate is a modular framework which means it's possible to use only parts of it that are needed for the project.
 It provides a set of ready-to-use modules that can be used to build a blockchain.
-Substrate node consists of two general parts: a core client with node services (peer discovery, managing transaction requests, responding to RPC calls) and a runtime, which contains all the business logic of the blockchain.
+Substrate node consists of two general parts:
+- a core client with node services (peer discovery, managing transaction requests, responding to RPC calls),
+- a runtime which contains all the business logic of the blockchain.

-From this project perspective, the more interesting is the runtime part.
-It is responsible for determining the state of the blockchain and processing all the changes that are requested, including validation.
-The runtime module is designed to compile to WebAssembly and allows it to be extended by modules called pallets which are developed for the FRAME (Framework for Runtime Aggregation of Modularized Entities) subsystem.
-As the Move Virtual Machine gives the ability to change blockchain state it should be definitely working on the Runtime level, therefore be a pallet that can be loaded as a module.
+The runtime is responsible for determining the state of the blockchain and processing all requested changes, including validation.
+The runtime module is designed to compile to WebAssembly and allows it to be extended by modules called pallets developed for the FRAME (Framework for Runtime Aggregation of Modularized Entities) subsystem.
+Since Move Virtual Machine updates a blockchain state, it should be part of the Substrate's runtime execution.
+Therefore, it should be provided as a pallet that can be loaded as a module.

 More information about the Substrate framework can be found:
 * [Official webpage](https://substrate.io/)